Add impact to your inbox

 The Alliance drives collaborative action to enable the hospitality industry to have a lasting positive impact on the planet and its people.
 By working with CEOs and C-suite representatives from across the hospitality industry, alongside strategic partners, they are able to implement strategic action worldwide to create a prosperous and responsible hospitality sector that gives back to the destination more than it takes.

 Their members have a reach of 7 million rooms and include world-leading hotel companies as well as regional brands.
-Their network also includes other parts of the hospitality value chain, including owners, investors, and suppliers, to further drive joined-up action on sustainability and accelerate the industry on the path to net-positive hospitality.

 Glenn Mandziuk